The year has ended.

 We had 4 amazing resource persons.

 She highlighted the fact that women should be decisive about their finances and shouldn’t wait until life forces them to be financially responsible to do so.
+Women should contact a financial advisor early in their lives, regardless of income to understand and invest in the market.

 The need to invest wisely was emphasized; in self, relationship, money and talent.